How to Quit the Finder

 Force Quit the Finder

-Another easy way to quit the Finder is to use Force Quit, which is accessible by hitting Command+Option+Escape keys together to bring up a Force Quit dialog box.
+Force Quit may be the easiest way to quit the Finder for the average user who is less comfortable with the command line, which is accessible by hitting Command+Option+Escape keys together to bring up a Force Quit dialog box.
 From here, just select Finder and then click ‘relaunch’ which will reload the Finder in a similar fashion to the aforementioned killall trick.

 How to Add a “Quit Finder” Option to the Menu